tongson/taarr/README.md

 Tue, 20 Jul 2021 20:07:26 +0800 Total run time: 10.057316469s.
 All OK.
 ```

+In this mode it also logs to the file `rr.json` in the current working directory.

 ## Silent

 When called as `rr` _and_ a console is not detected it only shows errors as structured JSON.